 a) The Hamiltonian incorporates the square-root of a differential operator.
 It is no problem to define this operator with the help of the Fourier transformation and to investigate its properties, but the resulting operator H is non-local.
 This means that in order to compute its action on a wave function at some point x, one needs to know the values of the wave function at all other places.

 b) Wave function describes certain wavepacket that behaves almost like wave.
 A wave packet is a superposition of multiple waves.
 The more localized the wave packet is , the wider the spread of its wavelength is.
 So it has large number of component waves.
 More localized wave has larger range of frequencies.
 Each individual wave corresponding to individual frequency has a momentum , described by De Broglie equation p=h/λ .
 More localization decrease the value of position but it spreads the frequency spectrum.
-More and more frequencies contribute to spectrum.
+More and more frequencies contribute to the spectrum.

 The average value of all the wavelength will correspond to average value of the momentum of particle.
 We have a loss of information about the momentum as we no longer have a definite momentum but a collection of momenta.
 We can only calculate the average of all momenta.
-So descrease in position increases the momentum distribution.
+So descrease in position increases the width of momentum distribution.
 By distribution I mean many momentum values or data.
 This is the same thing as saying that the more definite the position is, the more uncertain the momentum is.
 Only sine wave has a definite momentum.
 Every other waves are a combination of multiple sine waves.
 There is always a trade-off between the position and momentum.
 Th is fact corresponds exactly to properties of Fourier transformation.

 This uncertainty relation is also applicable for energy and time pair also.
 The energy can never be zero as zero seems to be a very precise number.
 Th is is why particle and antiparticle can be created inside the vacuum.
 The energy of vacuum is not zero so that there is always a fluctuation in it.
 This is called quantum fluctuation.
 Near event horizon of black holes particle and antiparticle always appear out of nothing.
 These particles can either enter black hole or can escape from event horizon.
 Stephen Hawking famously retorted "black hole ain't so black".